GDSC-CPU/tf-workshop/slides/workshop/remember-mse.md

 <Congratz
-  achievement="on knowing your first loss function!" message="Remember its name: Mean Squared Error" secondary="Also remember the how and why." caveat="Even if you can't remember either formula" />
+  achievement="on knowing your first loss function!" message="Remember its name: Mean Squared Error" secondary="Also remember and UNDERSTAND the how and why." caveat="Even if you can't remember either formula" />